 Possible CareersThis career opens the doors to many medical and scientific opportunities.
 The majority of clinical laboratory scientists work in hospitals or similar medical facilities.
 Some CLS's work in private and government reference laboratories where they may perform specialized testing.
 Other opportunities exist in public health agencies and laboratories, forensic medicine, home health diagnostics, blood banks and transfusion services, health and patient education as well as in physician's offices and medical clinics.
 CLS personnel are also employed by medical consulting firms, DNA technology and genetic engineering corporations, research laboratories, medical product development companies, and in health information management systems.

-- A minimum of 2.0 GPA is required for all transfer courses.
+- A minimum grade of “C” for all transfer courses.
 C-minus grades are not acceptable for transfer credit.

 - Two physical education activity classes

 Discipline Accrediting AgencyNational Accrediting Agency for Clinical Laboratory Sciences (NAACLS), 5600 N. River Road, Suite 720, Rosemont, IL 60018-5119.
 (773) 714-8880.

 Academic Year 2022-2023